SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 * * *

 # tl;dr
+* Protozoa don't really exist and I need to be more specific about what I'm looking for.
 * Even today, we still can't agree on what to call things and where they belong in a taxonomy, or even how best to present that taxonomy.